andresmontoyab/Spring/spring-cloud/spring-cloud-security/README.md

 mvn clean install -DskipTests
 ```

-2. After build all the jars, we need to create all the docker using the next command in the root of each project:
+2. After build all the jars, we need to create all the docker images using the next command in the root of each project:

 ```jshelllanguage}
 docker build -t tag-name:version .